galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-seq-basic-pipeline/tutorial.md

 > > ### {% icon solution %} Solution
 > >
 > > ![Violinplot-filteronce](../../images/wab-violin-raw-filteredgenes.png "Raw vs 1st filter - genes/cell")
 > > 1.
 The only part that seems to change is the `log1p_n_genes_by_counts`.
 You can see a flatter bottom to the violin plot - this is the lower threshold set.
 Ideally, this would create a beautiful violin plot because there would be a clear population of low-gene number cells.
-Sadly not the case here, but still a good filter.
+Sadly not the case here, but still a reasonable filter.
 > > 2.
-In `General - Filterbygenes`, you can see you now have `14,501 cells x 35,724 genes`.
+In `General - Filterbygenes`, you can see you now have `14,501 cells x 35,734 genes`.
 > >
 > {: .solution}
 >